blarney-lang/blarney/README.md

   finish
 ```

-This test bench is written using Blarney's RTL (register-transfer
+We use Blarney's RTL (register-transfer level) monad.
+All statements
-level) monad.
-All statements in this monad are executed *in parallel*
+in this monad are executed *in parallel* and *on every clock cycle*.
-and *on every clock cycle*.
-Let's turn it into Verilog:
+Now let's generate some Verilog:

 ```hs
 main :: IO ()